 Although Arsenale Dataplane will generally work without needing to perform any specific MySQL configuration, some reports can take an exceedingly long time to run if your Jira installation is large and MySQL has not been properly configured.

 For best performance, the database user used by Jira needs to be granted the "CREATE TEMPORARY TABLES" privilege.
 To grant this privilege, connect to the MySQL console and execute the following statement, and then restart your Jira instance.
 (Substitute the same values into this query as you did when performing the original Jira database setup.)

 - Before installing Arsenale Dataplane, we strongly recommend that you check your MySQL installation to ensure that Jira is using the InnoDB database engine.
 The InnoDB database is also the only MySQL storage engine officially supported by Atlassian for Jira.

 - In addition, we recommend that you configure the InnoDB buffer pool to use as much physical memory as you have available on your database server.
 For Jira installations with a few tens of thousands of issues, we recommend a minimum of one gigabyte, or more if possible.
 This cache will benefit Jira as well as Arsenale Dataplane.

 - We also recommend enabling the MySQL query cache and setting the query cache size to at least 10 megabytes.

 An example configuration of /etc/my.cnf with these modified settings looks like this:

 No special database tuning is currently required for databases other than MySQL.

-Arsenale Dataplane is a standard Jira add-on, and can be downloaded and installed from within the Jira Add-On Manager.
+Arsenale Dataplane is a standard Jira app, and can be downloaded and installed from within the Jira Add-On Manager.

 Alternatively, you may download the Dataplane .jar file and upload it to your Jira installation manually via the same admin page.